Articles » Latest Articles

 Why Do I Need to Know This?

-As we’ve discussed, an asset having different beneficial and legal owners is not illegal, as long as the ultimate beneficial owner is in compliance with the relevant financial and tax laws.
+As we’ve discussed, an asset having different beneficial and legal owners is not illegal, as long as the ultimate beneficial owners are in compliance with the relevant financial and tax laws.

-However, having a different ultimate beneficial owner from the legal owner on record is frequently a means for committing financial crimes such as concealment of assets, tax evasion, and money laundering.
+However, having different ultimate beneficial owners (UBOs) from the legal owners on record is frequently a means for committing financial crimes such as concealment of assets, tax evasion, and money laundering.

 Differing beneficial and legal owners are so commonly associated with financial crime that UK companies are required to know who owns or controls their clients in order to remain compliant with anti-money laundering and customer due diligence regulations.

-Vetting a beneficial owner for signs of financial crime involves:
+Vetting beneficial owners for signs of financial crime involves:

 • Ensuring their name is not on any Politically Exposed Persons (PEP) lists